CoolTech Challenge and Showcase

 - All participants have the opportunity to display and present their project through RITE’s CoolTech Challenge Showcase.

-Producing More Capable Students
+Producing More IT Capable Students

 - Students hone important “soft skills” like teamwork, communication, and collaboration.